-Because our common shares listed on Euronext Amsterdam are quoted in euros and our common shares listed on the New York Stock Exchange (NYSE) are quoted in US dollars, fluctuations in exchange rates between the euro and the US dollar may affect the value of AEGON shares.
-In addition, we declare cash dividends in euros, but pay cash dividends, if any, on our New York Shares in US dollars based on an exchange rate set the business day following the shareholder meeting approving the dividend.
+Because AEGON's common shares listed on Euronext Amsterdam are quoted in euros and AEGON's common shares listed on the New York Stock Exchange (NYSE) are quoted in US dollars, fluctuations in exchange rates between the euro and the US dollar may affect the value of AEGON shares.
+In addition, AEGON declares cash dividends in euros, but pay cash dividends, if any, on AEGON's New York shares in US dollars based on an exchange rate set the business day following the shareholder meeting approving the dividend.
 As a result, fluctuations in exchange rates may affect the value of any cash dividends paid.